yuriajala/resume/README.md

 # Yuri Ajala Da Costa
 *Electrical Engineer with M.Sc. in Signal Processing & Medical Image    |    Contact: yuri.ajala@gmail.com*

 Passion for understanding how stuff work and improving them.

+## Education
+- University of Sao Paulo S, Brazil — *M.Sc. in Electrical Engineering* 2017 - 2019
+    - Conducted academic research in the Signal & Image Processing Group in the Sao Carlos School of Electrical Engineering in collaboration with the Group of Magnetic Resonance, Spectroscopy and Magnetism in the Sao Carlos Institute of Physics
+    - Developed a model-based machine learning algorithm to better estimate the percentage of fat in the human liver [Thesis (in English)](https://teses.usp.br/teses/disponiveis/18/18152/tde-01102018-083519/publico/Yuri.pdf)
+    - CAPES (Coordination of Improvement of Higher Level Personnel) fully‐funded scholarship grantee
+    - Relevant coursework:

+Master’s degree in medical data & image processing.
+By analyzing MRI images, I developed a model-based machine learning algorithm to better estimate the percentage of fat in the human liver.
+[Thesis (in English)](https://teses.usp.br/teses/disponiveis/18/18152/tde-01102018-083519/publico/Yuri.pdf).

+- UFMS, Brazil / Western Michigan University, USA — *B.Sc.*
+2008 - 2014
+Bachelor of Science in Electrical Engineering.
+Awarded a scholarship to study Electrical Engineering at the Western Michigan University for one year.
+At that time I was part of the WMU’s [Solar Racing Car team](https://www.wmich.edu/sunseeker/) developing cooling systems.

 ## Scientific Research Experience & Publications
 - Industry research (unpublished due to business confidentiality):